sweet-tooth-clojure/describe/README.md

 [schema](https://github.com/plumatic/schema),
 [vlad](https://github.com/logaan/vlad), and
 [bouncer](https://github.com/leonardoborges/bouncer).
-Why would I, a human being with hopes and dreams and needs presumably better things to do, bother to write another one?
+Why would I, a human being with hopes and dreams and presumably better things to do, bother to write another one?

 There are three things I want in a validation library that I, in all my travels on this earth, have not found in one package: